rschristopher/ischristtrue.com/src/ancient-views/index.md

 These are the ancient "gods", many of which participated in the rebellions, and it is in this backdrop that Christ arose.
-It was in that scattered world of subjugation under ancient "gods" that Israel emerged and the prophets cried out for a savior, where John the Baptist prepared the way. *"Repent, for the kingdom of heaven is at hand"*.
+It was in that scattered world of subjugation by ancient "gods" that Israel emerged and the prophets cried out for a savior, where John the Baptist prepared the way. *"Repent, for the kingdom of heaven is at hand"*.

 ???+ example "Ladder of Divine Ascent"
     <center>![ladder](/images/ladder.jpg)</center>

-The fallen spirits are subject to Christ and all who come in His name.
+The fallen spirits are completely subject to Christ and all who come in His name.
 They tempt and torment, pulling us down and away from God, but they have no power over Christ and His kingdom.

 And we who are born of this age are called to participate in His triumph over death and sin.